Open House Festival

 Renovation

-The first performance at the newly renovated building, now renamed the Old Fire Station, took place in March 2018.
-There is now only one (larger) performance space, but it has greater seating capacity and is fully flexible: the seating arrangements and acting space are often changed completely different seating/acting area arrangements.
+Following the renovation, there is now only one (larger) performance space, but it has greater seating capacity and is fully flexible: the seating arrangements and acting space are often changed completely depending on the needs of each play.
 The ceiling is higher so stage lighting is improved.
-There is room to build another auditorium when funds permit, but extra rehearsal space has enabled us to return to 2 shows a month.
-The building is now far more accessible including a lift.
+There are two rehearsal rooms on the first floor and second floor accommodates our large wardrobe collection.
+The building is now far more accessible including a lift to all floors except the third.

-We have published a history of the building, The Old Fire Station Book, which is available online or at the theatre.
+We have published a history of the building, The Old Fire Station 1881-2018: A History, which is available online or at the theatre.

 Online presence